PhilipGriffith/AHPy/README.md

 - The default precision value is 4

 `random_index`: *'dd'* or *'saaty'*, the set of random index estimates used to compute the priority vector's consistency ratio
+- 'dd' supports the computation of consistency ratios for matrices less than or equal to 100 &times; 100 in size and uses estimates from:
-- 'dd' uses estimates from Donegan, H.A. and Dodd, F.J., 'A Note on Saaty's Random Indexes,' *Mathematical and Computer Modelling*, 15:10, 1991, pp. 135-137 (DOI: [10.1016/0895-7177(91)90098-R](https://doi.org/10.1016/0895-7177(91)90098-R))
+  >Donegan, H.A. and Dodd, F.J., 'A Note on Saaty's Random Indexes,' *Mathematical and Computer Modelling*, 15:10, 1991, pp. 135-137 (DOI: [10.1016/0895-7177(91)90098-R](https://doi.org/10.1016/0895-7177(91)90098-R))
-  - 'dd' supports the computation of consistency ratios for matrices less than or equal to 100 &times; 100 in size
+- 'saaty' supports the computation of consistency ratios for matrices less than or equal to 15 &times; 15 in size and uses estimates from:
-- 'saaty' uses estimates from Saaty, T., *Theory And Applications Of The Analytic Network Process*, Pittsburgh: RWS Publications, 2005, p.
+  >Saaty, T., *Theory And Applications Of The Analytic Network Process*, Pittsburgh: RWS Publications, 2005, p.
 31
-  - 'saaty' supports the computation of consistency ratios for matrices less than or equal to 15 &times; 15 in size
 - The default random index is 'dd'

 `iterations`: *int*, the stopping criterion for the algorithm used to compute the Compare object's priority vector